Causal Inference in Randomized Trials with Partial Clustering: Results

 \subsection{Application to SEARCH-IPT}

 Recall that in SEARCH-IPT, district health officers were placed into groups for randomization \cite{kakande_mid-level_2022}.
 The groups randomized to the intervention became mini-collaboratives for a network-based strategy to improve IPT uptake.
-Groups randomized to the control were dissolved, and control participants continued with standard practice.
+Participants randomized to the control arm continued independently with standard practice.
 Of the 82 participants, each corresponding to a health district, there were 7 intervention clusters of size 5-7 and 39 control ``clusters'' of size 1.
-The primary endpoint was the incidence rate of IPT initiation among persons with HIV in the district overseen by the participant and compared on the relative scale (i.e., incidence rate ratio).
-The primary analysis was TMLE with Adaptive Pre-specification \cite{balzer_adaptive_2016, balzer_adaptive_2024}, harnessing the imbalanced dependence structure and partial clustering \cite{Balzer2021SIPTsap}.
+The primary endpoint was the incidence rate of IPT initiation among persons with HIV in the district overseen by the participant and compared on the relative scale (i.e., incidence rate ratio) weighting districts equally; equivalent to the individual-level effect.
+The primary analysis employed TMLE with Adaptive Pre-specification \cite{balzer_adaptive_2016, balzer_adaptive_2024} to flexibly and automatically select the adjustment variable to maximize efficiency, while respecting the partial clustering\cite{balzer_statistical_2021}.
+In the primary analysis, this approach selected IPT uptake in the quarter prior to baseline as the sole adjustment variable.